You can download the Universal Wellbeing Charter here and are welcome to share your reflections, questions, or ideas with us.

 Moving beyond reactive models toward coherent, prevention-led approaches.

-• Community and NGOs
+• Individuals, Community and NGOs

-Implementing grassroots solutions in and with communities
+Implementing grassroots solutions with, in and by individuals and communities

 Wellbeing will not change unless we support it to do so